Nabil Khachab

 Nabil Khachab (born 9 September 2000) is a Moroccan-Dutch kickboxer, currently competing in the heavyweight division of Glory.
-As of October 2024, he is ranked as the sixth best heavyweight kickboxer in the world by Beyond Kickboxing.

 Kickboxing career

-Khachab made his Glory debut against Uku Jürjendal at Glory 83 on February 11, 2023.
+Khachab made his Glory debut against Uku Jürjendal at Glory 83 on 11 February 2023.
 He won the fight by unanimous decision.

-Khachab faced Sofian Laidouni at Glory 84 on March 11, 2023.
+Khachab faced Sofian Laidouni at Glory 84 on 11 March 2023.
 He lost the fight by unanimous decision.

-Khachab faced Nikola Filipović in a Glory Heavyweight tournament qualifier at Glory 90 on December 23, 2023.
+Khachab faced Nikola Filipović in a Glory Heavyweight tournament qualifier at Glory 90 on 23 December 2023.
 He won the fight by unanimous decision.

-Khachab took part in the Glory Heavyweight Grand Prix, held on March 9, 2024.
+Khachab took part in the Glory Heavyweight Grand Prix, held on 9 March 2024.
 Despite overcoming the two-time Glory Heavyweight title challenger Benjamin Adegbuyi by unanimous decision in the tournament quarterfinals, he was himself eliminated by unanimous decision by the eventual tournament winner Rico Verhoeven in the semifinals.

-Khachab faced Buğra Erdoğan at Glory 96 on October 12, 2024, winning via unanimous decision.
+Khachab faced Buğra Erdoğan at Glory 96 on 12 October 2024, winning via unanimous decision.

-Khachab took part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters competed on April 5, 2025 in Rotterdam, Netherlands.
+Khachab took part in the Glory 99 “Heavyweight Last Man Standing Tournament” where 32 heavyweight fighters competed on 5 April 2025, in Rotterdam, Netherlands.
 He faced Miloš Cvjetićanin, losing via split decision.

 Khachab faced Nathan Cook at Glory 103, winning via unanimous decision.
 In the process, he scored his first, and to date only, two knockdowns of his Glory career in round 2.

-Khachab faced Sofian Laidouni at Glory 104, on October 11, 2025.
+Khachab faced Sofian Laidouni at Glory 104, on 11 October 2025.
 He lost the fight via unanimous decision.

+Khachab faced Errol Koning at Glory 107, on 25 April 2026.
+He won the fight via split decision, with the fight needing to go to an extra round to determine a winner.